 These Christmas cookies are easy, delicious, and fit right in on any cookie plate or for any cookie exchange.
-Most of them have at least the option of using some whole grain – to delicious rather than heavy effect!
+Most of them have at least the option of using some whole grain - to delicious rather than heavy effect - and ship nicely if you want to send them to friends or family far away.

 Bizcochitos are delicate anise-flavored sugar cookies dipped in cinnamon sugar.
 They are made and served throughout New Mexico.
 The dough creates a lovely crisp cookie that is easy to cut out and handle.
 If you'd rather decorate these from Christmas, simply add 1/2 teaspoon ground cinnamon to the dough and skip the dipping in cinnamon sugar – now you have a delicious twist on the traditional sugar cookie!